hashicorp/boundary-reference-architecture/README.md

 here as a starting point and assume end-users have experience with each example platform.

 ## Contributing
-Community contributions to this repository are encouraged and can be added to `deployment/`.
+Community contributions to this repository are encouraged and can be added to `deployment/` and `configuration/`.

 ## Contents
 - `deployment/`: Contains example configurations for deploying and configuring Boundary.
+- `configuration/`: Contains examples for configuring Boundary resources assuming you already have a deployed environment, such as for HCP Boundary and Dev mode.

 ## Reference
 ![](arch.png)